kvikshaug/scatsd-server/README.md

-# StatsD
+# ScatsD

 A (slightly mutated) clone of [StatsD][1] written in [Scala][2].

-StatsD accumulates and forwards statistic data (metrics) to [Graphite][3].
+ScatsD accumulates and forwards statistic data (metrics) to [Graphite][3].

+The name fits with Scala, StatsD, and the design of firing off UDP packets and forgetting about them. *(What did YOU think scat means?
+Look it up!)*

 ## Overview

-StatsD will:
+ScatsD will:

-1. Receive metrics in StatsD-format over UDP at random intervals from its clients
+1. Receive metrics in ScatsD-format over UDP at random intervals from its clients
 2. Save them, sum them up, calculate arithmetic means and more
 2. Forward them at regular intervals in graphite-format to graphite

-The StatsD metric format looks like this:
+The ScatsD metric format looks like this:

     name|amount|interval|kind